oracle-livelabs/spatial-graph/adb-graph/moviestream-graph/query-and-visualize/query-and-visualize.md

 ## Introduction

-In this lab you will query the newly create graph (that is, `moviestream_recommendations`) in PGQL paragraphs of a notebook.
+In this lab you will query the newly create graph (`moviestream_recommendations`) in PGQL paragraphs of a notebook.

 Estimated Time: 30 minutes.

 ### Objectives

 Learn how to

-- Import a notebook
+- import a notebook
-- Create a notebook and add paragraphs
+- create a notebook and add paragraphs
-- use Graph Studio notebooks and PGQL and Python paragraphs to query, analyze, and visualize a graph.
+- use Graph Studio notebooks with PGQL and Python paragraphs to query, analyze, and visualize a graph.

 ### Prerequisites